Kush-Painuly/Python_Test/README.md

 ### **Task 4: Print the sum of integers from 1 to 50**
  - Using for loop with range function.
  - Prints the sum of integers from 1 to 50.

+###  **Task 5: Calculates the factorial of a number**
+This program:

+Prompts the user to enter a value. using for loop or recursion calculates the factorial of the number.
+Displays the result of the operation to the user.

+###  **Task 6: Usage of Math module to print the sin, log and square root of a number**

+Prompts the user to enter a value.
+By importing the math module calculates the sin, log and square root of a number.
+Displays the result of the operation to the user.